NelsonMaldonado/backend-salsacolombia/README.md

+Make a database that takes in an URL and it adds it to the Steps Component for the corresponding student that logged in.

 # Build Week Scaffolding

 First READ these instructions to get an overview of what's involved in scaffolding an Express + PostgreSQL app that deploys to Heroku.